Heracleitos/Heracleitos.github.io/Tools/README.md

 #Hellenic Complex Systems Laboratory Software Repository

+**Overview**

+Welcome to the official GitHub software repository for the Hellenic Complex System Laboratory (HCSL).
+This repository serves as a portal to the HCSL's digital presence, offering access to software developed by our team.
+The software, with additional resoures, is also available through the HCSL official website at https://www.hcsl.com/Tools/.

 **Programs**

 1. Chatzimichail T, Hatjimihail AT.
 Relation: A Software Tool for Exploring the Relation between Diagnostic Accuracy and Measurement Uncertainty.
 Ver.
 1.0.2.
 Drama: Hellenic Complex Systems Laboratory, 2020.